 - Tulips are the perfect thank you for a summer BBQ or Memorial Day cookout.

 If flowers aren’t exactly your style, don’t worry—you have other options.

 Write a letter

 If you had an especially great time, or you attended an event of some special significance, like a wedding, funeral, bridal shower, baby shower, or First Holy Communion, a hand-written Thank You letter really goes above and beyond.
 Not only are hand-written letters cordial and thoughtful, they show that you care enough to sit down and share your thoughts with the host or hostess.
+There are plenty of services that can help you with thank you card ideas.
 Expensive gifts are one way to thank, but nothing compares to the sentiment you can express in your own writing.
 Here are some tips if you’re planning on penning your own letter: